Konamiman/MSX2-Technical-Handbook/md/Chapter3.md

 **Note**: System call function numbers are from 00H to 30H; the following seven numbers are blank: 1CH to 20H, 25H, 29H

-Calling these blank funtion system calls do nothing except setting 00H in the A register.
+Calling these blank function system calls do nothing except setting 00H in the A register.
 System calls after function 31H are undefined.
 Using them may cause unpredictable results (not advisable).

 ##### List 3.3  Utility routines